cucumber/cucumber-android/README.md

 ```
 glue is the list of packages which contain step definitions classes and also classes annotated with `@WithJunitRule`, tags is the tags placed above scenarios titles you want cucumber-android to run or not run, features is the path to the feature files in android test assets directory.

-2. Write your .feature files under your test project's assets/<features-folder> folder.
-If you specify features = "features" like the example above then it's assets/features.
+2. Write your .feature files under your project's android test  `assets/<features-folder>` folder.
+If you specify `features = "features"` in `@CucumberOptions` like the example above then it's `androidTest/assets/features` (might be also `androidTest<Flavor/BuildType>/assets/features`).

 3. Write your step definitions under the package name specified in glue.
-For example, if you specified glue = "com.mytest.steps", then create a new package under your src folder named "com.mytest.steps" and put your step definitions under it.
-Note that all subpackages will also be included, so you can also put in "com.mytest.steps.mycomponent".
+For example, if you specified `glue = ["com.mytest.steps"]`, then create a new package under your `androidTest/java` (or `androidTest/kotlin`) named `com.mytest.steps` and put your step definitions under it.
+Note that all subpackages will also be included, so you can also put in `com.mytest.steps.mycomponent`.

 4. Set instrumentation runner to `io.cucumber.android.runner.CucumberAndroidJUnitRunner` or class that extends it
 ```groovy